↑

 As possible, drop the optional ventures that are not meaningful to anyone in the family.

-If your experience is anything like mine, you will learn some interesting things.
-And probably, that you’re trying to do a lot of things which nobody really cares about.
+And probably, you’re trying to do many things nobody cares about.

 While knowing that can be humbling – and maybe even cause a little anger or resentment, letting go will be the best thing you ever do!

 One activity that I suggest you add to your list is finding rest in the Lord during the Advent season.
-It will look different for all of us, but schedule a few extra minutes to spend with the Lord in prayer, mediation, worship, or reading Scripture.
+It will look different for us, but schedule a few extra minutes to spend with the Lord in prayer, meditation, worship, or reading Scripture.
 The peace and calm from the Lord are beyond understanding. (see Philippians 4:6-7).

 4 purple Advent candles